Jujutsualfayo/alx-system_engineering-devops/0x19-postmortem/README.md

-# Postmortem of InteriorHealth APP WEB INFRASTRUCTURE.
+# Postmortem of InteriorHealth app containers

 Upon the release of our project dubbed InteriorHealth.llc for Research & project approval, at precisely 22:00 coordinated universal time (UTC), an outage occurred on an isolated